 Poland: 985 or 601 100 300

-- Have ICE card (In Case of Emergency card).
+- Have an ICE card (In Case of an Emergency card).
 It is a small card with contact details to a person who should be informed if an accident happens.
 They should also be able to provide health information about you - medicines, blood type, etc.

 - Inform about your trip your family and/or friends.
 Tell them exactly where you are planning to hike.

 - Take plenty of water and warm tea.
 Dehydration leads to weakness.